toxicfox2491/LainOS/install_guides/README.md

 # Installation of Arch Linux

+modified :
+the way Ive been installing arch for testing this fork is using arch insall selecting desktop -> hyprland and selecting a graphics driver creating lain as a sudo user and putting `nano` n `git` in the addicional packages section

 These guides cover a two methods to install Arch Linux:
 - `LVM` partition on a `UEFI` system
 - `LVM` partition with `LUKS` encryption on a `UEFI` system